egberts/egberts.github.io-src/content/articles/openssl-password.md

 * by an environment variable name (`env:`)
 * by a UNIX file descriptor (`fd:`)

-Also password file can be:
+Also, password file can be:

 * unsecured
 * secured by your choice of a digest algorithm